gitlabhq/gitlabhq/doc/administration/geo/replication/index.md

 >   is considered **Generally Available** (GA) in
 >   [GitLab Premium](https://about.gitlab.com/pricing/) 10.4.

-Geo is the solution for widely distributed development teams.
+Replication with Geo is the solution for widely distributed development teams.

 ## Overview